A PDF of this policy is at the bottom of the page.

 It is a violation of this policy for any person to engage in reprisal or retaliation against an individual because that individual has, in good faith, filed a complaint, testified, assisted, or participated in any process under this policy, or has attempted to do so.

-To protect the privacy of those involved, all information will be maintained in a confidential manner.
+To protect the privacy of those involved, all information will be maintained in a confidential manner to the fullest extent permitted by law and university policy.
 During any process under this policy, complaint information will be disseminated on a need-to-know basis.
 Files subject to public disclosure will be released to the extent required by law.

 - University Guideline 401-01, Investigations